iocampomx/blog.ignacio.org.mx/content/posts/jax-rs exception handling.md

 </code>
 </pre>

-(Apache CXF has an [WebApplicationExceptionMapper](https://github.com/apache/cxf/blob/master/rt/frontend/jaxrs/src/main/java/org/apache/cxf/jaxrs/impl/WebApplicationExceptionMapper.java) already defined and used by default, but it doesn't include the exception message in the response to the user/developer).

 In the previous example, **WebApplicationExceptionMapperProvider** expect a `pipe (|)` as a separator in the exception message to split it in two kind of messages, the first part is a high level error message final user oriented, the second part is a more detailed error message developer oriented (upon each specific exception raised, if no pipe is provided, **developerMessage** isn't included in the response).

 <pre>